Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-07-Common-Errors-and-Exceptions/quiz.md

 # Quiz: Common Errors and Exceptions

-!!! quiz "Question 1"
+!!! quiz "Check your understanding"

-    What type of error prevents Python from running your code at all?
+    1. What type of error prevents Python from running your code at all?

         - Runtime errors
         - Logic errors
         - Syntax errors { data-correct }
         - Type errors

-!!! quiz "Question 2"
-    Which error occurs when you try to access list[5] in a list with only 3 elements?
+    2. Which error occurs when you try to access list[5] in a list with only 3 elements?

         - IndexError { data-correct }
         - KeyError
         - ValueError
         - TypeError

-!!! quiz "Question 3"
-    What causes a ZeroDivisionError?
+    3. What causes a ZeroDivisionError?

         - Dividing a number by zero { data-correct }
         - Multiplying by zero
         - Adding zero to a number
         - Subtracting zero from a number

-!!! quiz "Question 4"
-    In the condition `if age >= 13 or age <= 65:`, what's the logic error?
+    4. In the condition `if age >= 13 or age <= 65:`, what's the logic error?

         - Should use 'and' instead of 'or' { data-correct }
         - Should use > instead of >=
         - Should use < instead of <=
         - Nothing is wrong with this condition

-!!! quiz "Question 5"
-    What's an off-by-one error?
+    5. What's an off-by-one error?

         - Using the wrong variable name
         - Accessing an index that's one position off from intended { data-correct }
         - Forgetting to import a module
         - Using the wrong data type

-!!! quiz "Question 6"
-    Which would cause a NameError?
+    6. Which would cause a NameError?

         - print(totall) when variable is named 'total' { data-correct }
         - print(5 + "hello")
         - print(my_list[100]) on a short list
         - print(my_dict["missing_key"])

-!!! quiz "Question 7"
-    What makes a loop infinite?
+    7. What makes a loop infinite?

         - The loop condition never becomes False { data-correct }
         - Using a while loop instead of for loop
         - Not using a break statement
         - Having too many iterations

-!!! quiz "Question 8"
-    Which is the best way to handle division by zero?
+    8. Which is the best way to handle division by zero?

         - Ignore it and hope it doesn't happen
         - Check if denominator is zero before dividing { data-correct }
         - Use only whole numbers
         - Avoid division operations

-!!! quiz "Question 9"
-    What type of error is it when your code runs but calculates the wrong answer?
+    9. What type of error is it when your code runs but calculates the wrong answer?

         - Syntax error
         - Runtime error
         - Logic error { data-correct }
         - Import error

-!!! quiz "Question 10"
-    In `range(n)` where n=5, what values does the range include?
+    10. In `range(n)` where n=5, what values does the range include?

         - 1, 2, 3, 4, 5
         - 0, 1, 2, 3, 4 { data-correct }
         - 0, 1, 2, 3, 4, 5
         - 1, 2, 3, 4

-!!! quiz "Question 11"
-    Which is an example of defensive programming?
+    11. Which is an example of defensive programming?

         - Writing code as fast as possible
         - Validating inputs before using them { data-correct }
         - Using only simple data types
         - Avoiding functions entirely

-!!! quiz "Question 12"
-    What should you do when you get an error message?
+    12. What should you do when you get an error message?

         - Immediately ask for help
         - Read the message carefully to understand what went wrong { data-correct }
         - Delete the problematic code
         - Restart the program